XpiritBV/ContainerWorkshop-Docs/Lab7-RegistriesClusters.md

 Docker registries are to Docker container images what NuGet feeds are to NuGet packages.
 They allow access to existing images that have been published by the owner.
 They can be private or publicly accessible.

 First, you will create an Azure Container Registry which allows (multiple) private repositories inside your registry.
 Run the following command from the command-line to create it:
-Find a unique name for your container registry, e.g. `containerworkshopregistry` plus your last name.
+Find a unique name for your container registry, e.g. `containerworkshopregistry` _plus your last name_.
 It is best to use lower-casing.

 ```cmd
 az group create --name ContainerWorkshop --location WestEurope